nithinmathewjoji/Schrodinger-Clock-PCB-Watch-/README.md

    - ⚠️ Causes GPIO pins to float, leading to erratic behavior.
    - ✅ *Fix:* External 10kΩ pull-down resistors were added to stabilize the inputs.

 4.  **Soldering Considerations:**
-   - Designed with mostly **THT components** for accessibility.
+   - The board is fully designed with **SMD components** for a compact layout.
-   - Manually soldered due to lack of hot plate/hot air station; minor imperfections present but functional.
+   - All components were **hand-soldered** using a soldering iron, without hot air or reflow equipment.
+Minor imperfections exist, but the board is fully functional.

 ---

-# 🚀 What's Coming in Rev 2 (ETA: September 2025)
+#  What's Coming in Rev 2 (ETA: September 2025)

 Rev 2 will be a major update with all hardware issues addressed and new features, including: